A Simple and Efficient Algorithm for Finding Minimum Spanning Tree Replacement Edges: Algorithm

 Algorithm~\ref{alg} first roots the MST at an arbitrary vertex $v_r$ and initializes a parent array $P$.
-Next, each vertex $v \in V$ is visited during a depth-first search (DFS) traversal from the root, and the value of $P[v]$ is set to its respective parent vertex from the traversal order.
+Next, each vertex $v \in V$ is visited during a depth-first search traversal from the root, and the value of $P[v]$ is set to its respective parent vertex from the traversal order.
 For the root $v_r$, its parent $P[v_r]$ is set to $v_r$.
 Our approach uses another innovation that alleviates the need to find the lowest common ancestor vertex in the rooted MST for each non-tree edge.
 To do so, we use a pair of vertex-based values, \IN{v} and \OUT{v}, which are assigned as follows.
 During the depth-first traversal of the rooted tree, a counter is incremented for each step in the traversal (up or down edges).
 When the traversal visits $v$ the first time during a traversal down an edge, \IN{v} is assigned the current counter value.
 When the traversal backtracks up an edge from vertex $v$, \OUT{v} is then assigned the current counter value.
-Figure~\ref{fig:dfs} shows the depth-first traversal of the MST.
+With a minor modification to our algorithm we can also employ the conventional pre- and post-order numbers from depth-first search to detect the LCA.
+Our ordering is chosen for convenience because it requires only a single increment on the visit order, which simplifies tracking the traversal as an increasing sequence of visit numbers.
+For example, using pre($v$), post($v$) to denote respectively the pre- and post-order of a vertex $v$, then when identifying if $s$ is an ancestor of $t$ we can replace the conjunction pre($s$) $<$ pre($t$) and post($t$) $<$ post($s$) with the straightforward inequality sequence IN[$s$] $<$ IN[$t$] $<$ OUT[$t$] $<$ OUT[$s$].

 The $m-n+1$ remaining edges in $E \backslash E_T$ are scanned in ascending order by weight, inspecting the tree edges in each corresponding fundamental cycle.
 In this order, the first time a tree edge $e$ is included in a fundamental cycle, its replacement $R_{e}$ is set to the non-tree edge from that cycle.
 As we will describe, the disjoint sets provide subpath compression as replacement edges are assigned to MST edges.
 In Algorithm~\ref{alg}, the disjoint sets are updated through the \textbf{makeset}, \textbf{find}, and \textbf{link} functions.